Maysoon-Dowalbait/ARABFAKE-Datasets/README.md

-# Maysoon and Kamel Smaïli, ARABFAKE datasets
+#By ARABFAKE (Maysoon Dowalbait and Kamel Smaili)

-# Data Description for  Arabic fake news Datasets
+# Data Description for ARABFAKE Datasets

 ## Data Type
 The dataset consists of text data.